Office of Immigration Statistics

-The Office of Immigration Statistics (OIS) is an agency of the United States Department of Homeland Security under the Office of Strategy, Policy, and Plans.
+The Office of Immigration Statistics (OIS) is an agency of the United States Department of Homeland Security that operates under the Office of Strategy, Policy, and Plans.

-Since the passage of the Homeland Security Act of 2002, the Department of Homeland Security's Office of Immigration Statistics has had the responsibility to carry out two statutory requirements: 1) To collect and disseminate to Congress and the public data and information useful in evaluating the social, economic, environmental, and demographic impact of immigration laws; and 2) To establish standards of reliability and validity for immigration statistics collected by the department's operational Components.
+Since the passage of the Homeland Security Act in 2002, the United States Department of Homeland Security's Office of Immigration Statistics has been responsible for carrying out two statutory requirements: 1) To collect and disseminate to Congress and the public any data or information useful in evaluating the social, economic, environmental, and demographic impact of immigration laws; and 2) To establish standards of reliability and validity for immigration statistics collected by the department's operational components.

 Introduction

 Located within the Department of Homeland Security's Office of Strategy, Policy, and Plans and focused on data collection and analysis, the Office of Immigration Statistics (OIS) is positioned to gather information from across the department and the entire federal government and to perform these centralizing analytic and dissemination functions.

-The department's operational components require cross-cutting data to complete certain enforcement activities and to adjudicate certain claims.
-Congress seeks regular and comprehensive reporting on immigration benefits, immigration enforcement, border security, and migration inflows.
-Under the department's analytic agenda, senior leaders rely on detailed operational data and outcome metrics for strategic planning.
-Other executive branch actors also depend on empirical analysis to monitor and refine immigration policy.
-Most importantly, a firm commitment to transparency anchored in the collection and dissemination of clear and credible immigration data is essential to combating widespread confusion and misinformation about immigration trends, and to contribute to a more informed policy debate.